 Applicants with disabilities may provide additional information that they wish to be considered as a part of their application.

-This information is voluntary, will be confidentially treated and used in connection with efforts to provide reasonable accommodation for individuals with disabilities that takes into consideration the resources available to St. John's College.
+This information is voluntary, will be confidentially treated and used in connection with efforts to provide reasonable accommodation while taking into consideration the resources available to St. John's College.
 More information can be found in the student development and support services section of the catalog.